Marble Arch Mound: Opening

 The attraction opened to the public on 26 July 2021.
 The entrance fee ranged between £4.50 and £8.00.
 It was described by The Guardian as "[looking] parched and patchy, more like an ensemble of ill-matched carpet tiles than a greensward.
 The trees were looking skinnier and less luxurious than the computer-generated promotional images had suggested."
 It was compared to the hill from the children's show Teletubbies, and landscapes from computer games such as The Sims, Super Mario 64 and Minecraft.

 Some visitors complained that the hill did not match the marketing photos, with one visitor describing it as "the worst thing I’ve ever done in London", and commenting that it is not possible to view the park from the hill due to trees in the way — but it was possible to view a rubble pile.
 Days after opening, and following several complaints from disappointed visitors, Westminster City Council acknowledged that advertised elements of the Mound were "not yet ready for visitors", and closed ticket booking until August so that "teething problems" could be resolved, and plants could bed in and grow.
 MVRDV said that "working with plants is unpredictable, especially in challenging weather conditions".

 The first visitors to the hill were offered refunds and a free return ticket.
 The hill reopened on 9 August, with an announcement that entry would be free of charge for the rest of the month.
 In September, free entry was extended for the full duration of the hill's presence at Marble Arch.

 The mound drew around 250,000 visitors in total, according to Westminster Council.

 Dismantling

-The Mound remained open to the public until 9 January 2022, after which time a four-month dismantling process was begun at a cost of £660,000.
-It is intended that the trees will be distributed around Westminster and to local schools, and that other greenery will be recycled.
+The mound remained open to the public until 9 January 2022, after which time a four-month dismantling process began at a cost of £660,000.
+It was intended that the trees would be distributed around Westminster and to local schools, and that other greenery would be recycled.